mattgt933/Speed-Editor-Utility/README.md

 3. **Connect Your Speed Editor**:
    - Plug in your Speed Editor device via USB or connect via Bluetooth.
 4. **Launch the Utility**:
    - Open the application.
 It will start in the background.
-To open it go to the hidden icons tab in the task bar.
+To open it, go to the hidden icons tab in the task bar.

 ## Usage